 Dominique joined Watsi on May 6th, 2016.
-Five years ago, Dominique joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Dominique joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Dominique's most recent donation supported Margret, a farmer from Uganda, to fund gynecological surgery.

 Dominique has funded healthcare for 8 patients in 5 countries.